Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud

 \section{Datasets and Methodology}

-We examine real-world DDoS attacks and interpret our ML-AD model in \autoref{sec:rlt}.
-Our data is based on a large commercial cloud platform (\autoref{sec:md_cloud_ov}) from which we gather 57 DDoS attack events (\autoref{sec:md_data_ov}).
-We then describe our specific ML-AD model (\autoref{sec:md_ddos_det}) and how we interpret it (\autoref{sec:md_det_int}).
+Our main contribution is to evaluate ML-based AD with real-world data and interpret the results.
+Our data is based on a large commercial cloud platform (\autoref{sec:md_cloud_ov}) with real-world DDoS events for several services (\autoref{sec:md_data_ov}).
+We then describe our ML-AD models (\autoref{sec:md_ddos_det}) and the standard techniques we use to interpret them (\autoref{sec:md_det_int}).

-\comment{this section feels quite long, and if it's not a contribution we need to try and keep it as short as possible. ---johnh 2019-12-05} \hang{OK. will try cutting it down without affecting repeatability of our work 2019-12-06}